littleosbook/aenix/doc/book/segmentation.md

     flush_cs:
         ; now we've changed cs to 0x08

-A far jump is a jump where we explicily specify the full 48-bit logical
+A far jump is a jump where we explicitly specify the full 48-bit logical
 address: The segment selector to use, and the absolute address to jump to.
 It will first set `cs` to `0x08`, and then jump to `.flush_cs` using its absolute address.